 - Managerial effectiveness

-Now that we have understood the concept of amalgamation, below are advantages and disadvantages to understand the concept further.
+Now that we have understood the concept of amalgamation, below are the advantages and disadvantages for understanding the concept further.

 Advantages Of Amalgamation